WizzyPro

 Nifu Haruna, also known by his stage name WizzyPro is a Nigerian record producer and sound engineer.
-Best known for his single titled "Emergency", WizzyPro is credited as the producer of Patoranking's first official single titled "Alubarika" which brought him to limelight.
+Best known for his single titled "Emergency", WizzyPro is credited as the producer of Patoranking's first official single titled "Alubarika" which brought him to the limelight.
 WizzyPro is signed to BeatBox and is currently working on his debut studio album titled Lord of the Sound.